Math Test Content for DAT

 Essential part of the Academic Average score: The score card provides a separate scaled score called the 'Academic Average'.
 This score is calculated by taking into account the scores you have received in Quantitative Reasoning, Reading Comprehension and Survey of Natural Sciences sections.
 An average of these scores are taken and rounded to the nearest whole number.

 The above-mentioned list will help you gain an insight into the importance of the Math section.
 However, before you begin preparing for the Quantitative Reasoning section, it is essential that you understand the nuances of this section.
 The following section of this article will acquaint you with the various characteristics of the Quantitative Reasoning section as well as its nature.

 The Math section comprises of questions designed to test your concepts of the various branches of Mathematics.
 The questions will examine not only your theoretical knowledge, but also how well you can apply them, in order to arrive at the answers.
 The various aspects of the test are as follows:

 Time allotted and the sub-sections: The Quantitative Reasoning test comprises of 40 questions, which are to be completed in 45 minutes.
 The two main sub-sections are as follows:

 Mathematical problems: This sub-section consists of questions from all branches of Mathematics.
 In other words, you will have to solve theoretical problems on Algebra, Geometry, Statistics, Trigonometry, Probability and Geometry.
 In this sub-section, you will have to solve 30 questions.

 Word problems: The remaining 10 questions of the Quantitative Reasoning test will need you to apply your knowledge of Mathematics.
 These questions can be based on one or more branches of Mathematics.

 The above-mentioned list will help you understand the Mathematics part of the DAT.
 This knowledge is essential to kick-start your preparation.
-Although, the number of questions in this section of the DAT is lesser than those of the other sections of the test, do not be under the misconception that the questions will be less detailed.
+Although, the number of questions in this section is lesser than those of the other sections of the test, do not be under the misconception that the questions will be less detailed.
 So prepare well for the entire test and provide extra attention to the Mathematics section.